KasunGamage/ionic-4-okta-pwa/README.md

-# Ionic 4 firebase authentication
+# Ionic 4 pwa app with okta authentication
 This a sample hybrid mobile application project based on ionic 4 and firebase.

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)